 Routen v.
-West, 525 U.S. 962 (1998) (brief in opposition, copy supplied) (cert. denied)
+West, 525 U.S. 962 (1998) (brief in opposition) (cert. denied).
+Copy supplied.

-- 17. Litigation: Describe the ten (10) most significant litigated matters which you personally handled, whether or not you were the attorney of record.
+17. Litigation: Describe the ten (10) most significant litigated matters which you personally handled, whether or not you were the attorney of record.
 Give the citations, if the cases were reported, and the docket number and date if unreported.
 Give a capsule summary of the substance of each case.
 Identify the party or parties whom you represented; describe in detail the nature of your participation in the litigation and the final disposition of the case.
-Also state as to each case: - a. the date of representation; - b. the name of the court and the name of the judge or judges before whom the case was litigated; and - c. the individual name, addresses, and telephone numbers of co-counsel and of principal counsel for each of the other parties. - 1.
+Also state as to each case:

+- a. the date of representation; - b. the name of the court and the name of the judge or judges before whom the case was litigated; and - c. the individual name, addresses, and telephone numbers of co-counsel and of principal counsel for each of the other parties. - 1.
 United States v.
-Griles, No. 1:07-cr-079 (D.D.C) (Judge Huvelle).
+Griles, No. 7-079 (D.D.C.)
+(Judge Huvelle)

-Between 2006 and 2007, while in the Criminal Division's Public Integrity Section, I served as lead counsel for the United States in the criminal investigation and prosecution of Mr. Griles, the former Deputy Secretary of the United States Department of the Interior, who was involved in illicit dealings with former lobbyist Mr. Abramoff.
+Between 2006 and 2010, I served as lead counsel for the United States in the criminal investigations and prosecutions of several individuals involved in illicit dealings with former lobbyist Jack A. Abramoff, including the former Deputy Secretary of the United States Department of the Interior, Mr. Griles.
 On March 23, 2007, Mr. Griles pleaded guilty in the United States District Court for the District of Columbia to obstructing a United States Senate investigation into the Abramoff lobbying scandal.
 The former Deputy Secretary was sentenced to ten months in prison, followed by three years of supervised release, ordered to perform 100 hours of community service, and fined \$30,000.

-As lead counsel, I led the criminal investigation, conducted grand jury proceedings, engaged in plea negotiations, represented the United States during the plea hearing, prepared the United States' sentencing memoranda, and presented oral argument at the sentencing hearing.
-For my handling of the Griles case and other Abramoff-related matters, I received the Attorney General's Award for Distinguished Service in September 2011.
+In this matter, I led the criminal investigation, conducted extensive grand jury proceedings, engaged in plea negotiations, represented the United States during the plea hearing, prepared the United States' sentencing memoranda, and presented oral argument at the sentencing hearing.

+Kartik K. Raman (former Trial Attorney, United States Department of Justice, Criminal Division, Public Integrity Section)

-Co-counsel in Griles: Kartik K. Raman, currently an Assistant United States Attorney in the United States Attorney's Office for the Northern District of Illinois, 219 S. Dearborn Street, 5th Floor, Chicago, IL 60604 (312.469.6026).
+Assistant United States Attorney

+United States Attorney's Office for the Northern District of Illinois

-Opposing counsel in Griles: Barry M. Hartman of K&L Gates LLP, 1601 K Street, NW, Washington, DC 20006 (202.778.9338), and Brian W. Stolarz currently with Jackson Kelly, PLLC, 1875 Connecticut Avenue, NW, Suite 1110, Washington, DC 20009 (202.973.0204).
+219 South Dearborn Street, 5th Floor

+Chicago, IL 60604

+(312) 469-6026

+Opposing Counsel

+Barry M. Hartman

+K&L Gates LLP

+1601 K Street, Northwest

+Washington, DC 20006

+(202) 778-9338

+Brian W. Stolarz Fox Rothschild LLP 1030 15th Street, Northwest, Suite 380 East Washington DC 20005 (202) 794-1224

+Stanley M. Brand Brand Woodward Law 2001 K Street, Northwest Washington, DC 20006 (202) 258-6597

 2. GBQC Architects v.
 United States, No. 98-399C (Fed.
 Cl.)
-(Judge Miller).
+(Judge Miller)

-Between April 1998 and September 1999, while in the Civil Division, I served as lead counsel for the United States and the Smithsonian Institution in a lawsuit filed in the United States Court of Federal Claims by the architecture firm hired to design the National Museum of the American Indian on the National Mall in Washington, DC.
+Between April 1998 and September 1999, I served as lead counsel for the United States and the Smithsonian Institution in a lawsuit filed in the United States Court of Federal Claims by the architecture firm hired to design the National Museum of the American Indian on the National Mall in Washington, District of Columbia.
 The architecture firm was challenging its termination for default and seeking reinstatement and \$2 million in damages.
 In exchange for converting the termination for default into a termination for convenience, the architecture firm voluntarily dismissed its complaint and agreed to pay nearly \$500,000 to the Smithsonian Institution in re-procurement costs.
 On September 28, 1999 - the day the lawsuit was dismissed - the formal groundbreaking ceremony for the National Museum of the American Indian was held on the National Mall.

-As lead counsel, I briefed and argued a motion for partial dismissal, proposed a government counterclaim, conducted discovery, and represented the government in mediation conducted by the presiding judge.
+In this matter, I briefed and argued a motion for partial dismissal, proposed a government counterclaim, conducted discovery, and represented the government in mediation conducted by the presiding judge.